A Way Abroad Logo

 Another view of Old Town on Lake Zurich

-For me, it was hard to fathom the actual cost of living.
+For me, it was hard to fathom the actual cost of living in Zurich.
 People warned me, but living in a place that costs so much is really remarkable.
 I still get sticker shock most days and have to remind myself that this is just part of life here.
 It really is one of the most expensive cities in the world.

 Another useful piece of information that'll help you settle in and make new friends is that the locals take time to warm up.
 If you have lived in German-speaking countries before, you will feel ok with this, but if you're from more outgoing countries like the USA, Australia, or some of the Mediterranean countries, this characteristic can be challenging at first.

-For the best chance at really integrating into your community and making friends with locals, learning Swiss German will take you far.
+For the best chance at really integrating into your community and making friends with locals, learning Swiss-German will take you far.
 I recommend you start learning a few months before your move online with Mondly.
-This online language platform teaches basic vocabulary, grammar, and even helps you speaking with practice conversations.
+This online language platform teaches basic vocabulary, grammar, and even helps you speak with practice conversations.
 Start speaking with Mondly today.

 If you want to live here, and if you want to make friends outside of the expat community, you need to assimilate and be patient as locals warm up to you.